BlackFloyd/btsnoopFixer/README.md

 ### How to detect it

-There are a few ways to detect those errors.
-This program currently uses two of them.
+There are a few ways to detect those errors:

-Both of rely on checking the packet lengths provided by the files.
+Current methods:
-If the file reports a packet that would exceed the file itself, that's an obvious error.
+* Check if the included packet size exceeds the file size
-Furthermore, this tool checks if the packet data included in the record is larger than the original packet data.
+* Check if the included packet size exceeds the original packet size
-This would also indicate an error.
+* Check if cumulative drops decreased
-My goal is to also check the timestamps for sanity, but this should be optional as it might break as soon as a clock skew is corrected.
+* Check timestamps for sanity

 ### What to do about it?